 EDUC 313 Linguistics for Educators.
 Linguistics for educators is a classroom focused introduction to the study of language and linguistics.
 The purpose of this class is to provide classroom teachers with a practical grasp of social and academic linguistic building blocks inherent in the English language and how they apply to teaching ESL.
-(Includes 15 clinical hours) 3 semester hours. %
+(Includes 15 clinical hours) 3 semester hours.
+Typically offered Fall, Spring, and Summer Terms.

 EDUC 314 Theoretical Foundations of Teaching English as a Second Language.
 This course will help practicing and prospective teachers to understand current research and theories of second language acquisitions (SLA), specifically as they relate to teaching English as a second language.
 Through readings, critical analysis and thoughtful discussion, students will learn about the current theories of second language learning and acquisition.
 This class is intended to help prospective teachers create a rationale for their teaching by exposing them to a broad range of theory and research in psycholinguistics, applied linguistics, learning theory, sociolinguistics and the various teaching methodologies which are rooted in these fields.
 Students will examine the major theories, concepts and guiding hypotheses in the field of Applied Linguistics and Teaching English to Speakers of Other Languages (TESOL) in terms of English language learners' performance.
 Students will explore the many factors that affect school performance of second language learners.
-Students will investigate and develop useful and relevant models of SLA, engage and debate the merits of various theories, and learn the vocabulary of the field (Includes 20 clinical hours) 3 semester hours. %
+Students will investigate and develop useful and relevant models of SLA, engage and debate the merits of various theories, and learn the vocabulary of the field (Includes 20 clinical hours) 3 semester hours.
+Typically offered Fall, Spring, and Summer Terms.

 EDUC 315 Methods of Teaching Mathematics - Elementary.
 Characteristics and concepts of programs in elementary and middle-grade mathematics.
 The patterns of meaningful instruction, curricular trends and teaching materials and philosophies relative to grade K-2, 3-5 and 6-8 are discussed.
 Students participate in a 35-hour preclinical experience.
 Transportation needed.
 Fall.
 Prerequisite: EDUC-205, co-registration in EDUC-316, cumulative G.P.A. of 2.5, and TEP.
-3 semester hours. %
+3 semester hours.
+Typically offered Fall Term.

 EDUC 316 Preclinical Experience - Elementary Mathematics.
 Thirty-five hours in an off-campus setting.
 Transportation needed.
 Fall.
 Prerequisite: Preclinical application, co-registration in EDUC-315, cumulative G.P.A. of 2.5, and TEP.
-Consent Required. '
+Typically offered Fall Term.
+Consent Required.

-EDUC 317 Methods and materials for ESL.
+EDUC 317 Methods and Materials for ESL.
 Briefly overview the historical development and theoretical basis of a range of methodologies and approaches in Teaching English as a Second Language (TESL).
 Develops an understanding and critical appreciation of the advantages and disadvantages of current approaches, methods, techniques, activities and materials for teaching ESL to students K-12.
 Examines the relationship between TESL and No Child Left Behind (NCLB) mandated standards.
 Students will gain practical experience in developing curricula and materials appropriate to specific K-12 ESL teaching contexts.
-(Includes 20 clinical hours) 3 semester hours. %
+(Includes 20 clinical hours) 3 semester hours.
+Typically offered Fall, Spring, and Summer Terms.

 EDUC 318 Methods of Teaching Science - Elementary.
 Methods and materials for teaching science in the elementary and middle school classrooms.
 Specific methods (e.g. reading in the content area) and philosophies are discussed relative to grades K-2, 3-5 and 6-8.
 Spring.
 Prerequisite: EDUC-205, cumulative G.P.A. of 2.5, and TEP.
-3 semester hours. %
+3 semester hours.
+Typically offered Spring Term.